therealsphinx/support.balsamiq.com/content/tutorials/confluencesymbollibrary.md

 * * *

 ## 7\.
-Save your mockup and return to the Confluence editor
+Save Your Mockup and Return to the Confluence Editor

 ![Save your mockup and return to the Confluence editor](https://media.balsamiq.com/img/support/guides/Creating_a_Mockups_Design_Library_in_Confluence/media_1386358934799.png)